wazo-platform/wazo-platform.org/content/uc-doc/contributors/style_guide.md

 ### Black

 When possible, use black to validate your code.
-Generally, the following errors are ignored :

 Example: